 Introduction

 The average length of time (tr) required for the mean length of fish in a population to reach a specified value (Lr) is useful for understanding the dynamics of fish populations.
-Specifically, tr identifies the age when fish become vulnerable to fishing mortality in Beverton-Holt equilibrium yield models.
-These models have long been used to simulate fishery responses related to changes in fishing mortality (Beverton and Holt, 1957; Ricker, 1975).
-Moreover, release of the Fisheries Analysis and Simulation Tools (FAST; Slipke and Maceina, 2001) and Fisheries Analysis and Modeling Simulator software (FAMS, Slipke and Maceina, 2010) expanded the use of these models to simulate the effects of length-based harvest regulations on freshwater fisheries (e.g., Slipke et al., 1998; Brenden et al. 2007; Colvin et al, 2014).
-The tr value may also be valuable outside of this modeling framework, because it provides a measure of cumulative growth up to age tr that could be compared among groups.
-At a fixed Lr, a population with a larger tr grew slowly compared to a population with a lower tr.
-Thus, tr likely responds (or is related) to the many abiotic and biotic factors that affect growth of fish (Brett, 1979; Lorenzen, 2016).
+Most commonly, tr identifies the age when fish become vulnerable to fishing mortality as (originally as tρ') in Beverton-Holt equilibrium yield models (Beverton and Holt, 1957).
+These models have long been used to simulate fishery responses to changes in fishing mortality (Beverton and Holt, 1957; Ricker, 1975; Quinn and Deriso, 1999).
+Release of the Fisheries Analysis and Simulation Tools (FAST; Slipke and Maceina, 2001) and Fisheries Analysis and Modeling Simulator (FAMS, Slipke and Maceina, 2010) software packages expanded the use of these models to simulate the effects of length-based harvest regulations on freshwater fisheries (e.g., Isermann et al., 2002; Brenden et al., 2007; Colvin et al., 2014).
+The tr value may also be valuable outside of this modeling framework because it provides a measure of cumulative growth up to age tr that likely responds (or is related) to the many abiotic and biotic factors that affect growth of fish (Brett, 1979; Lorenzen, 2016).
+For example, at a fixed Lr, a population with a larger tr grew slowly compared to a population with a lower tr.
+Thus, tr may be useful for comparing growth among populations.

-Typically, tr has been estimated by fitting a von Bertalanffy growth function (VBGF) to length and age data and then algebraically rearranging the best-fit equation to solve for age given the specified length of Lr (Beverton and Holt, 1957; Clark, 1983; Allen and Miranda, 1995; Slipke and Maceina, 2001).
+Typically, tr has been estimated by fitting a von Bertalanffy growth function (VBGF) to length and age data and then algebraically rearranging the best-fit equation to solve for age given the specified length Lr (Beverton and Holt, 1957; Gulland, 1973; Clark, 1983; Allen and Miranda, 1995; Slipke and Maceina, 2001).
 The delta method (Seber and Wild, 2003; Ritz and Streibig, 2008) or bootstrapping (Hilborn and Mangel, 1997; Ritz and Streibig, 2008) may be used to approximate standard errors and confidence intervals for tr derived in this manner.
 However, likelihood profiles (Hilborn and Mangel, 1997; Ritz and Streibig, 2008) cannot be used to construct confidence intervals for the derived tr and usual methods (extra sum-of-squares tests, likelihood ratio tests, or information criterion approaches; Ogle et al 201X) for comparing models cannot be used to determine if tr differs among populations.
 These statistical shortcomings could be overcome if tr was directly estimated as a function parameter rather than being derived from other function parameters.

 Additionally, some parameters in the usual VBGFs may be illogical and poorly estimated (i.e., imprecise) because they represent values outside the domain of observed ages.
 In some instances, these parameters have been fixed at constant values (Isermann et al. 2007; Weber et al. 2011), which may negatively affect estimates of other parameters and values derived from these parameters, such as tr.
 In contrast, tr is unlikely to be outside the domain of observed ages and, thus, is likely to be logically and precisely estimated if it is a parameter in a VBGF.